ulule/developers.ulule.com/content/reference/variant.md

 ## Create a reward variant

 Creates a new variant for the reward with the given ID.
-This endpoint has the same limitations as the [create-reward](#create-a-project-reward) endpoint.
+This endpoint is only accessible to the project owner.

 {{% http method="post" %}}/v1/rewards/:id/variants{{% /http %}}